samuelvi/spreadsheet-translator-symfony-demo-google-to-php/README.md

 Introduction
 ------------

-Lightweight Symfony Demo Application for the Spreadsheet Translator functionallity considering a google shared viewable spreadsheet source file and yml format for translated file.
+Lightweight Symfony Demo Application for the Spreadsheet Translator functionallity.
+ The demo brings a command that takes a Google Drive spreadhseet file and creates a translation file per locale in Php format.

 Installation
 ------------

-composer create-project atico/spreadsheet-translator-symfony-demo-local-google-provider-yml-exporter
+composer create-project atico/spreadsheet-translator-symfony-demo-google-to-php

 This will install the demo application into your computer